midnightrun/notebooks/Tmux.md

 ## Instructions

 - run the following command in your shell `tmux new -s privat/tmux`
-- a new window should pop up, press the *Control and the b* keys together, release them and press the collon (:) key
+- a new window should pop up (don't be concerned about this now), press the *Control and the b* keys together, release them and press the colon (:) key
 - your cursor just jumped to the bottom of the window, enter the text `new-windows` and press enter `?
 How is the command mode named in Tmux?`
 - in the new window press the *Control and the b* keys together, release them and press the c key
 - start `htop` in the current window